K-S-K/CV/Articles/37_LocalAI/Article.md

 That last part is the interesting design: the system can do web search, fetch web pages and PDFs, and query my local document library — all while keeping the conversation and all data local.
 The *reasoning* happens here.
 The *reaching out* is selective and explicit.

 This is not a product.
 It is a research project.
-But the pattern — local inference, selective external access, full data ownership — seems like it could be the right shape for a privacy-first AI assistant that organisations or individuals could actually trust.
+But the pattern — local inference, selective external access, full data ownership — seems like it could be the right shape for a privacy-first AI assistant that organizations or individuals could actually trust.

 ---